-No new students are being accepted into this program at the present time.
-The University of Toledo 2015-2016 Catalog - College of Business and Innovation
+^{}No new students are being accepted into this program at the present time.

 Academic Policies

 General Requirements

 Refer to the general College of Graduate Studies section of this catalog for general academic policies that apply to all graduate students in areas such as advising, minimum enrollment, dishonesty, grievance, and probation and dismissal.